A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Introduction

 The rest of this survey is organized as follows.
-Section~\ref{sec:backgrounds} introduces background knowledge including key concepts and a brief description of the efforts and difficulty of annotating 3D point-cloud data.
+Sec.~\ref{sec:backgrounds} introduces background knowledge including key concepts and a brief description of the efforts and difficulty of annotating 3D point-cloud data.
 Sections~\ref{sec:data_aug},\ref{sec.domain_transfer},\ref{sec.weakly},\ref{sec.pretraining} then provide systematic and extensive literature reviews of four representative data-efficient learning approaches, namely, point cloud data augmentation, knowledge transfer across domains, weakly supervised learning of point clouds, and pretrained foundation models for point cloud learning.
-Finally, we highlight several promising research directions for future label-efficient point cloud learning in Section~\ref{sec.future}.
+In Sec. \ref{sec.benchmarks}, we discuss pros and cons of each label-efficient learning approach, followed by a comprehensive benchmarking analysis across multiple public datasets, aiming to showcase strengths and weaknesses of previous endeavors in the field.
+With the limitations and challenges of existing work, we identify and discuss several promising research directions for future label-efficient point cloud learning in Sec. \ref{sec.future}.
 Fig.~\ref{fig:taxonomy} shows a taxonomy of existing label-efficient learning methods for 3D point clouds.